 Get a Customer Data Platform for a 360-Degree View

-If you really want a 360-degree view of your customer, and most marketers do, you need to leverage a customer data platformPurpose-built CDPs like what are included in the Redpoint Customer Engagement Hub™ are designed to sit behind all the channels of interaction and provide a global view of customer behaviors, actions, and data to drive cross-channel orchestration and conduct hyper-personalized campaigns across anonymous and known interactions.
+If you really want a 360-degree view of your customer, and most marketers do, you need to leverage a customer data platform.
+The Redpoint CDP is designed to sit behind all the channels of interaction and provide a global view of customer behaviors, actions, and data to drive cross-channel orchestration and conduct hyper-personalized campaigns across anonymous and known interactions.

 DMPs and CRMs are channels of interaction.
 Channels that perform their core tasks exceptionally well, but channels all the same whether inbound, outbound, or both.
 CRMs are customer-focused to the extent that they can be and are valuable in their designed space, but they can’t be used to enable marketing and the rest of the business in the same way a CDP can.
 Similarly, DMPs are vital to managing certain online interfaces and do lookalike extensions exceptionally well, but they can’t track customers along the full anonymous-to-known interaction cycle while also being a data source of record.
 They don’t give any finished data back to the business for use outside of their designed space either.